Moonsong-Labs/moonwall/docs/guide/intro/what-is-a-moonwall.md

 ### Combined Config

 The goal is to dramatically help with environment configuration, to reduce friction in reproducing an error or tracking down a defect.
 Given that blockchains are so idiosyncratic and complex - configuring these networks are a great source of pain.
-Moonwall attempts to allievate this as much as possible by providing a single venue to look how environments are configured - without having to search the code for esoteric flags, options or environment variables.
+Moonwall attempts to allieviate this as much as possible by providing a single venue to look how environments are configured - without having to search the code for esoteric flags, options or environment variables.

 ### User-chosen Clients